Credit Card Market Share

 Whenever someone mentions credit cards, an average customer thinks of Visa and Mastercard.
 There’s so much more to the industry, however.
 While Visa dominates the market and boasts the largest credit card market share, there are other players not to overlook.
-UnionPay, for example, is the third-largest processor worldwide by purchase transactions.
+UnionPay, for example, is the second-largest processor worldwide by purchase transactions.

 Do you know the top five credit card brands in the world or the United States?
 Can you guess which are the hardest cards to qualify for?
 We have the answers to all these questions, along with the most important credit card trends, so read on.